 Whitman College staff may donate accrued sick leave or vacation hours to the Shared Leave Pool for use by other Whitman College staff.

 Staff may donate up to 96 hours of accrued sick leave or vacation in a 12 month period.
-Bonus day hours may be donated at any time.

 Staff must maintain a minimum of 80 hours in both their sick leave and vacation accounts.

 Donations are made by completing a Shared Leave Donation form, available on-line or in Human Resources.

 Requesting Shared Leave:

 The following criteria must be met to request shared leave:

 - The recipient must be appointed at least 60% of full-time (1,250 hours per year) and have completed 12 months of service as a regular staff member.